TheAnalystAlp/Fake-News-Detection-Using-Text-Mining-Classification-Techniques-/README.md

 * Tuned using GridSearchCV with 5-fold cross-validation

 # 5.Model Performances&Conclusion
-The Logistic Regression model achieves 66.8% accuracy with a higher recall rate, meaning it’s more effective at detecting fake news than alternatives tested.
+The Logistic Regression model achieves 66.8% accuracy with a higher recall rate, meaning it’s more effective at detecting fake news than the other alternatives tested.
 While promising, the model still needs improvement to reach real-world reliability thresholds.

 # 6.Limitations
 * Loss of Nuance: Binary classification removes subtlety from the original 6-level labels.
-* Semantic Blindness: TF-IDF ignores context, word order, and meaning (e.g., “not true” vs. “true”).
+* Semantic Blindness: TF-IDF approach ignores context, word order, and meaning (e.g., “not true” vs. “true”).
 * Data Imbalance: The fake and true classes were unevenly distributed; SMOTE was used to address this.
-* Number Removal: Important numeric information (e.g., death tolls) was lost during preprocessing.
+* Number Removal: Important numeric information (e.g., audience numbers) was lost during preprocessing.

 # 7.Future Improvements
 * Use contextual embeddings like Word2Vec, GloVe, or transformer models (e.g., BERT) for semantic understanding.